joorgecamacho/G13SoftwareEngineering/README.md

 # Gamewise App

-> Made with ❤️ using Flutter and Firebase

----

 ## Overview

 **Gamewise** is a Flutter application that allows users to **track**, **review**, and **manage** their video games.